Khaulat/khaulat.github.io/_posts/2020-08-26-Multi-Agent Reinforcement Learning.md

 The **`Play_Tennis.ipynb`** contains the code for training and evaluation, **`model.py`** contains the Q-Network architecture while **`maddpg_agent.py`** contains the reinforcement learning algorithm.
 All contained in [this repository](https://github.com/Khaulat/Deep_Reinforcement_Learning/tree/master/Cooperation%20and%20Competition).

+All code can be found in this [repository](https://github.com/Khaulat/Deep_Reinforcement_Learning/tree/master/Cooperation%20and%20Competition).

 After tuning, the hyperparameters that prove to fit the model well are;

 | Hyperparameter | Value |